grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=26 (0x1A) - Select Screen Format
-    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_SCREEN_FORMAT
-This is for controlling screen format of a display device
+    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_SCREEN_FORMATThis is for controlling screen format of a display device

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |